Drew Waters Player Props: Royals vs. Marlins

 Drew Waters At The Plate

-- Waters has a home run and a walk while batting .231.
+- Waters is hitting .241 with a home run and a walk.

-- In five of seven games this season, Waters has had at least one hit, including one game with multiple hits.
+- Waters enters this game on a four-game hitting streak.
+In his last games, he's hitting .250 with one homer.

-- He has homered in one of seven games, and in 3.7% of his plate appearances.
+- In six of eight games this season, Waters has picked up at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.